 - Enduring Powers of Attorney

-- Making healthcare decisions for children
+- Healthcare decisions by and for children

 Day 3: Health practitioners and the law

-- Managing concerns about health, competence, or conduct
+- Managing concerns about health, competence, or conduct of health practitioners

 - Key principles of employment law